Research · 2026 Edition · The SBC Research Report

 See your own SBC impact in 60 seconds.

 Enter any public ticker.
-The calculator models net income lift, EPS improvement, and shareholder value upside from eliminating stock-based comp expense, using the same SEC data this report is built on.
+The calculator models net income lift, EPS improvement, and shareholder value upside from eliminating stock-based comp expense, using each company's reported financials.

-Open the SBC Impact Calculator No sign-up · uses public 10-K data
+Open the SBC Impact Calculator No sign-up · uses public company financials

 Patterns Worth Noting